-On Thanksgiving morning, President Donald Trump expressed his gratitude for American troops but also aired some of his political grievances.
+On Thanksgiving, Trump expressed his gratitude for US troops, aired some of his political grievances

 Sitting at a desk at his Mar-a-Lago resort in Florida, Trump spoke to leaders from all branches of the military in locations around the world.